West Chester Township, Butler County, Ohio: Public services

 Formed in 1967, the township police department employs approximately 100 individuals.
 Led by Police Chief Joel Herzog, it is organized into three distinct bureaus: the Patrol Bureau, the Support Bureau, and the Administration Bureau.

 The township was home to the Voice of America's Bethany Relay Station, a facility covering 625 acres (2.5 km^{2}) in the northeast corner of the township that broadcast American propaganda overseas from 1943 to 1994.
 The property owned by the Voice of America Station has now been converted into Voice of America MetroPark.
 This park consists of a 1.42-mile walking trail around a lake.
 The Miami University Voice of America Learning Center was opened in 2009.
 The township is home to several parks in addition to Voice of America MetroPark, including Keehner Park.
 The township is also home to the Islamic Center of Greater Cincinnati, which is one of the largest mosques in the area.

 In 2006 ground was broken for The Square at Union Centre which serves as the town square for West Chester hosting events surrounded by class A office space and restaurants.
 The West Chester library is part of the square and a bell-tower constructed by the famous and historic Verdin Bell Company of Cincinnati serves as the centerpiece to the square.

 Some of the township is in the West Chester post office (45069) and the southeastern corner is served by the Sharonville office (45241).
 Fairfield (45014) and Hamilton (45011 or 45015) also serve the township.

 Education

 Most of the township is in the Lakota Local School District, but portions are also in the Princeton City School District and a tiny part on the eastern border is in the Mason City School District.
-The largest single school building in the township is the Lakota West High School Main Campus.
-The Lakota West High School Main Campus has about 2,000 students and 145 staff members.
-The principal at Lakota West High School is Ben Brown.
+The Township's two high school main campuses, Lakota East and Lakota West, are identical buildings that were built in 1997.
+As of 2022, the Lakota West High School Main Campus has 2,740 students.
+As of 2024, the principal at Lakota West High School is Scott Laman.
 Lakota West is classified by OHSAA as a Division 1 school.
 Lakota West High School is home to the 2007 Ohio State Baseball Champions, led by Coach Bill Dreisbach.